awk Programs

 To remove the `@' symbols, the line is split into separate elements of

-, using the split
+the array a, using the split function

 (see section Built-in Functions for String Manipulation).

-that is empty indicates two successive `@'
+Each element of a that is empty indicates two successive `@'

 symbols in the original line.
 For each two empty elements (`@@' in